andersekdahl/swap/README.md

 This repo contains three folders:

-### oldschool
+### oldsite
-`old-school` is just an example implementation of how it often looks with Razor and jQuery.
+This is the old site, built using vanilla MVC, Razor, Bootstrap and jQuery.
 Run it by opening it up in Visual Studio and debug it.
 You can reuse the C# code from this project, but you shouldn't use any frontend code.

 ### boilerplate